marcoalopez/PyRockWave/README.md

 ## Funding

-The seed of these codes has been made possible thanks to funding from the Government of the Principality of Asturias and the Foundation for the Promotion of Applied Research in Asturias (FICYT) (grant: SV-PA-21-AYUD/2021/57163) under the Asturias Plan for Science, Technology and Innovation 2018-2022 (PCTI-Asturias).
+The seed of these codes has been made possible thanks to funding from the Government of the Principality of Asturias and the Foundation for the Promotion of Applied Research in Asturias (FICYT) (grant: SV-PA-21-AYUD/2021/57163) under the Asturias Plan for Science, Technology and Innovation (PCTI-Asturias) 2018-2022.
+I am currently seeking further funding to complete this project.

 ---
 *Copyright © 2025 Marco A. Lopez-Sanchez*